alivespirit/analyze-video/README.md

 # Analyze Video Bot

-This project is a Python-based application that monitors a folder for new video files, analyzes them with OpenCV to detect motion in the specified area, then generates description with Gemini AI platform, and sends the results to a Telegram chat.
-It is designed for surveillance camera footage and provides insights about detected motion, including highlight clips and interactive Telegram features.
+This project is a Python-based application that monitors a folder for new video files, analyzes them with OpenCV for motion in specified area, generates descriptions with the Gemini AI platform, and sends results to a Telegram chat.
+It's optimized for surveillance footage, featuring intelligent motion detection, dynamic AI model selection, and robust performance management.

 ---

 ## Features

-- **Folder Monitoring**: Automatically detects new `.mp4` files in a specified folder using `watchdog`.
+- **Folder Monitoring**: Automatically processes new `.mp4` files in a specified folder using `watchdog`.
-- **Motion Detection & Highlight Clips**: Detects significant motion events within Region Of Interest (ROI) using OpenCV, generates highlight clips with bounding boxes, and filters out noise/short events.
-- **Gemini AI Analysis**: Uses Gemini AI to analyze video content and generate a description of detected motion.
-Handles API rate limits using a semaphore and exponential backoff.
-- **Frame & Clip Extraction**: Extracts and sends highlight clips (as GIF/MP4 animation) for significant motion, and can extract frames at specific timestamps.
-- **Telegram Integration**: Sends analysis results to a Telegram chat, including highlight clips and an inline button to request the full video.
-- **Grouped "No Motion" Messages**: Groups multiple "no motion" events into a single Telegram message with multiple buttons.
+- **Advanced Motion Detection**:
+  - **Cropped ROI Analysis**: Performs analysis on a smaller, padded region around the ROI for better performance.
+  - **Background Pre-training**: Stabilizes the background model by training it on a later segment of the video, improving detection accuracy from the start.
+  - **Smart Event Filtering**: Differentiates between significant, insignificant, and noisy motion events based on duration and size.
+  - **Highlight Clips**: Generates clips for significant motion with interpolated bounding boxes for smooth tracking.
+Long events are automatically sped up.
+  - **Insignificant Motion Snapshots**: Extracts and sends a single frame for brief, insignificant motion events instead of discarding them.
+- **Dynamic Gemini AI Analysis**:
+  - **Time-Based Model Selection**: Automatically switches between different Gemini models (e.g., Pro vs. Flash) based on the time of day for cost and performance optimization.
+  - **Fallback Models**: Includes logic to fall back to secondary and final models if the primary one fails.
-- **Customizable Prompts**: Uses a prompt file (`prompt.txt`) for tailored analysis.
+  - **Custom Prompts**: Uses a `prompt.txt` file for tailored analysis.
+- **Robust Telegram Integration**:
+  - **Grouped Notifications**: Combines multiple insignificant/no-motion events into a single, editable Telegram message to reduce clutter.
+  - **Interactive Callbacks**: Allows users to request the full original video via inline buttons.
+  - **Media Handling**: Sends highlight clips as animations and insignificant motion as photos.
+- **Performance & Stability**:
+  - **Dual-Executor Design**: Uses separate, single-worker thread pools for CPU-bound (motion detection) and I/O-bound (AI analysis) tasks to prevent system overload and ensure sequential processing.
-- **Self-Monitoring & Auto-Restart**: Automatically restarts the process if `main.py` is changed (useful for remote servers).
+  - **Graceful Shutdown & Auto-Restart**: Automatically restarts the script if `main.py` is modified, with robust shutdown logic.
+  - **Battery Monitoring**: Appends battery status to notifications if the device is on battery power and running low (requires `psutil`).
+- **Enhanced Logging**:
-- **Robust Logging**: Daily rotating log files with custom naming, and logs to both file and console.
+  - **Custom Log Rotation**: Creates daily rotating log files with a clear `YYYY-MM-DD` naming convention.
+  - **Network Error Filtering**: Suppresses noisy network-related stack traces to keep logs clean.

 ---